rfuchs-M5/LibreChatConfigurator/howtogolive.md

 # How to Go Live: LibreChat Configuration Tool Public Release

 ## Project Vision
-Transform the LibreChat Configuration Tool into a **community-driven, open-source project** that serves as the definitive configuration management solution for LibreChat deployments.
+Transform the LibreChat Configuration Tool into a **community-driven, MIT-licensed open-source project** that serves as the definitive configuration management solution for LibreChat deployments.
 This tool generates complete setup files and deployment packages from comprehensive LibreChat configuration knowledge.

 ## Current Status Assessment